awslabs/landing-zone-accelerator-on-aws/FAQ.md

 ### Is this solution only applicable to government customers?
 No, Landing Zone Accelerator is applicable for all customers that need to implement an architecture based on best practice security.
 Deployment is supported in any of the regions where Control Tower is available, as well as AWS GovCloud (US).

-Landing Zone Accelerator is delivered with a [sample configuration file](reference/sample-configurations) which deploys an opinionated and prescriptive architecture designed to meet the security and operational requirements of many customers around the world.
-While installation of the provided prescriptive architecture is reasonably simple, deploying a customized architecture does require extensive understanding of the AWS platform.
+Landing Zone Accelerator is delivered with [sample configuration files](reference/sample-configurations) which deploy opinionated and prescriptive architectures designed to meet the security and operational requirements of many customers around the world.
+While installation of the provided prescriptive architectures are reasonably simple, deploying a customized architecture does require extensive understanding of the AWS platform.

 ### Will AWS have access to customer’s data if they use this solution?
 No, Landing Zone Accelerator resides within your Management account and is controlled by you.
 The Landing Zone Accelerator on AWS does not change any of the responsibilities in the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).
 Another benefit to having the code available as open source is the transparency it brings so customers can be certain of what is being done in their accounts.